joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 Maybe it's fixing that flaky test suite.
 Maybe it's simplifying the PR review process.
 Maybe it's cancelling a meeting everyone hates.
 Pick something visible, achievable, and genuinely valuable.

 Make the change together.
 Don't announce your solution.
 Bring the problem to the team, share your thinking, ask for input.
-The goal isn't just to fix the thing.
-It's to show how you'll lead: openly, together, focused on real problems.
+You're fixing the thing, yes, but you're also showing how you'll lead: openly, with input, focused on real problems.

 Deliver and reflect.
 Ship the improvement.
 Talk about what worked and what didn't.
 This sets the pattern for how you'll operate.